 - Don’t wear fur.
 Many types of fur come from squirrels worldwide.
 If you run a small shop, get a free sticker from Fur Free Retailer to show customers that all items in your shop are guaranteed fur-free.
 You can donate old fur coats to wildlife shelters.
 They use them as surrogate mums for orphans.

 - From Canada, buy Wonder Forest Watercolour Brush Set that is squirrel-friendly!
 Made with synthetic fur, the tips are pointed to razor precision for the finest detail work, and hold water extremely well.
 Sold in a set of 6, you can also buy a Wash Brush.
-Recycle the plastic covering in supermarket bins.
+Recycle plastic in supermarket bins.

-- Flawless & Nicmac sell fur-free makeup brushes
+- Flawless & Nicmac sell fur-free makeup brushes.